Hurricane Cristobal moving away from U.S., but rip currents likely

-MIAMI Aug 26 Hurricane Cristobal continued to turn to the northeast on Tuesday, moving away from the Bahamas and the United States coast but is still likely to stir up dangerous costal conditions, the National Hurricane Center said.
+MIAMI Hurricane Cristobal continued to turn to the northeast on Tuesday, moving away from the Bahamas and the U.S. East Coast, but is still likely to cause dangerous coastal conditions, the National Hurricane Center said.

-Centered about 590 miles (950 km) southwest of Bermuda, Cristobal had picked up speed to 12 mph (19 kph) with winds of 75 miles per hour (120 km per hour), the NHC added.
+Centered about 435 miles (700 km) west-southwest of Bermuda, Cristobal was moving at 15 mph (24 kph) and had strengthened slightly, with winds reaching 80 miles per hour (130 km per hour), the NHC added.

 "Swells generated by Cristobal are affecting portions of the United States east coast from central Florida northward to North Carolina ... and will spread northward later this week," the Miami-based forecast office warned, adding that life-threatening surf and rip current conditions were likely.